HomeDirectoriesThe Truth About Free Business Listings

 What if you could only choose three free listing platforms?
 Which would provide maximum value for minimum effort?
 For most businesses: Google My Business, Facebook, and one industry-specific platform.
 That’s your sweet spot.

-Measuring Actual ROI
+Measuring actual ROI

 Consider the defensive value too.
-Claiming your free listings prevents competitors or disgruntled customers from hijacking them.
+Claiming your free listings stops competitors or disgruntled customers from hijacking them.
 Yes, this happens more often than you’d think.
 One restaurant I know discovered their “official” Yelp page was actually created by a vindictive ex-employee.

-Common Pitfalls and Solutions
+Common pitfalls and solutions

 Duplicate listings kill your credibility and confuse search engines.
 Before creating new listings, search for existing ones.
 Previous owners, automated data aggregators, or well-meaning customers might have already listed your business.
 Consolidate before you proliferate.